Let's get it straight. Your boy knows a thing or two about supplements...

 After years of trial and error, I've finally found the combination that works for me.
 That's why I wanted to share this.
 Maybe it will work for you too.

 UPDATE: As of 2019, I’m no longer taking many of these things here.
 I thought about deleting this post, but I still believe they can be very beneficial for many men, I’m just experimenting with different stuff and weeding out what isn’t necessary.
+These supplements were extremely helpful for me at the time.
 If you’re curious, I’m currently taking: Vitamin D + K2 / A probiotic multi-vitamin / Magnesium.
 Back to basics for me.

 In order to be on top of our game, our mind needs to be in the right place.
 It's amazing what you can accomplish with the right mindset.
 If you want to meet women, get a better job, or just have the motivation to enjoy life, it's imperative we get our mental state aligned with our goals.